 Once used to produce the leaflets, handbills and posters that blanketed the city’s brick walls, letterpress printing was adopted by the country music scene for its vintage look and character.
 During the printing process, a worker inks moveable type and engravings, and then rolls a piece of paper over the type, which transfers an impression of the design onto the paper.
 Letterpress printing often leaves imperfections that make the print unique.
 These days Nashville’s letterpress printers produce posters for musicians of all genres, as well as the work of local and international artists.

-Make it happen: Hatch Show Print runs daily tours in its downtown location near the convention center, but there are several other letterpress printers including Sawtooth Printing (sawtoothprintshop.com) in East Nashville and Isle of Printing (isleofprinting.com) south of downtown.
+Make it happen: Hatch Show Print runs daily tours in its downtown location near the convention center.

 Score some handmade goods

 Nashville has jumped into the DIY scene with typical Music City gusto.
 Bolstered by the city’s down-to-earth style, local craftspeople and designers are finding success in Middle Tennessee.
-Browse locally designed fashion at Local Honey (lhnashville.com), or get your chocolate fix at Olive and Sinclair (oliveandsinclair.com), a Nashville-based chocolate factory that provides bean-to-bar tours.
-Batch Nashville (batchusa.com), housed in the Nashville Farmers’ Market, stocks tons of local goods such as jams and barbecue sauces, hand towels and small-batch coffee, making it a perfect place to stock up on souvenirs to bring home.
+Browse locally designed fashion at Local Honey, find bags and home goods at Emil Erwin or get your chocolate fix at Olive and Sinclair, a Nashville-based chocolate factory that provides bean-to-bar tours.
+Batch Nashville, housed in the Nashville Farmers’ Market, stocks tons of local goods such as jams and barbecue sauces, hand towels and small-batch coffee, making it a perfect place to stock up on souvenirs to bring home.

-Make it happen: The seasonal Porter Flea Market brings together Nashville’s best local artists and craftspeople.
+Make it happen: If you're in town on the right weekend, the seasonal Porter Flea Market brings together Nashville’s best local artists and craftspeople.
 Check porterflea.com for times and locations.